 Throwing heavy objects is a great self-defense tactic.
 It can be books or even better, sharp or heavy objects like speakers, a screen, a glass (full of water?), a chair, or anything else you can get your hands on.
 Sharp objects like keys can come in handy as well.

-The Krav Maga self-defense system for example emphasizes using your surroundings as much as possible in these types of situations.
+Krav Maga and Silat self-defense system for example emphasize using your surroundings as much as possible in these types of situations.
 It’s important not to be stuck in your head.
 Instead, be aware of any unconventional ways you can defeat your opponent.

 Since this is your home after all, you have an amazing advantage of knowing where different objects are located.
 The attacker is always at a disadvantage, regardless of whether it’s conventional warfare or a home invasion.